ursalaan/cf_ai_incident_assistant/README.md

 This project is intentionally built on Cloudflare to demonstrate:

-- **Low-latency, global execution** with Workers
+- **Low-latency global execution** using Workers
 - **Stateful workflows without a database** using Durable Objects
-- **LLM inference on-platform** using Workers AI
+- **On-platform LLM inference** via Workers AI

-This combination is a good fit for internal engineering tools that need to be fast, simple to operate, and easy to extend.
+This architecture is well-suited for internal engineering tools that need to be fast, simple to operate, and easy to extend without managing infrastructure.

 ---

-## Quick flow
+## Request Flow (High Level)

-1. User enters an incident description in the frontend
+1. A user enters an incident description in the frontend
-2. Frontend sends `POST /chat` to the Worker
+2. The frontend sends a `POST /chat` request to the Worker
-3. Worker forwards the request to a Durable Object for that session
+3. The Worker forwards the request to a Durable Object based on session name
-4. Durable Object loads recent context and calls Workers AI
+4. The Durable Object loads recent context and calls Workers AI
-5. Response is returned as JSON and shown in the UI
+5. A structured response is returned as JSON and displayed in the UI

 ---

-## Possible next improvements
+## Possible Next Improvements

-- Authentication / access control for team usage
+- Authentication and access control for team usage
 - Incident severity tagging (e.g. P0–P3)
-- Integrations with logs/metrics sources
+- Integration with logs or metrics systems
 - Streaming responses (SSE)
-- A richer UI (formatting, history, export)
+- Richer UI (history view, exports, formatting)